Transformational Nutrition Break Down: Psychology (Part 2)

 Now that you’re familiar with the Science of Nutrition and how that ties into the complete Transformation Nutrition Model, let’s talk about the psyche!

-Many Health Coaches believe, correction, make the mistake of believing, that science alone can help their clients achieve results.
+Many coaches believe, correction, make the mistake of believing, that science alone can help their clients achieve results.

 You see, while science is an essential component, science without psychology and spirituality holds your clients back from truly healing and creating new, long term habits.